 So what’s the difference between Facebook Lead Ads vs. Conversion Optimization Ads?

 Facebook’s standard Lead Ads prioritize the volume of leads you’re getting from your ad.
-In their own words, they’ll “show your ad to the people in your audience who we think are most likely to contact you.”
+In Meta’s own words, they’ll “show your ad to the people in your audience who we think are most likely to contact you.”
 The idea here is to focus on quantity.

 The Conversion Leads Optimization delivery feature, however, prioritizes the quality of your leads.
 Instead of just trying to show your ad to as many people as possible who may fill out the lead form, they try to show your ad and lead form specifically to people who they believe are most likely to actually become customers.

 Both are designed to get you leads.
-The latter, however, focuses on not just the number of lead forms completed; it prioritizes getting completed lead forms from users who will be most likely to make it past the lead form and all the way through the overall sales funnel.
+The latter, however, focuses on not just the number of lead forms completed.
+It prioritizes getting completed lead forms from users who will be most likely to make it past the lead form and all the way through the overall sales funnel.

 How does Facebook’s Conversion Leads Optimization work?